Aluraine18082020/Live-Face-Detection-Using-Python-and-OpenCV__YouTube-Video-Included/README.md

-## Finally, the result is shown in the video:
+## Finally, the result is shown in this YouTube video in my channel:

 ## https://youtu.be/LZ8GOAO2gOQ